nnennaeze07/nnennaeze07.github.io/sample3_page.md

 The training data must then be split into training and validation data.
 Since this is a regression problem where the goal is to make a prediction, the model must first be trained with provided y values so it can learn a pattern, and then the validation data is used to see how well the model has learned to predict those y values.

 There are several preprocessing steps required before the data can be fed into the model.
 We will first drop any categorical columns (columns that have data stored with names or labels rather than numeric values) that are not worth encoding, which might include columns that have mostly null values, or too many unique values.
 Then, an ordinal encoder is applied to the categorical columns that are kept.
 An ordinal encoder allows for the categorical data to be transformed into numerical format based on their ordinal relationship with each other.
 After the encoder, the data is imputed so that any remaining null values are replaced with mathematically estimated values.
-It is important to keep in mind that some null data many not necessarily be missing data. fro example, a feature that records how big the porch of a house is may be null because that house does not have a porch.
+It is important to keep in mind that some null data may not necessarily be missing data.
+For example, a feature that records how big the porch of a house is may be null because that house does not have a porch.

 <img src="images/kagglesc1.png?raw=true"/>